dashkite/altair/docs/technical-notes.md

 - **Challenge Payload**: The `authenticate` event contains a `challenges` property, which is a list of authentication schemes and parameters provided by the server's `WWW-Authenticate` header.
 - **Consumer Responsibility**: The consumer of the reactor is responsible for handling the `authenticate` event.
 This typically involves updating the `@dashkite/registry` with appropriate credentials or authorizers.
 - **Retry Signal**: After handling the challenge, the consumer resumes the generator by passing `true`.
 - **Rebuilding the Request**: Upon receiving `true`, Altair rebuilds the request.
-It uses [Sublime](https://github.com/dashkite/sublime) to automatically find the correct authorizer in the `Registry` (matching the server's challenges) and inject the required headers into the new request attempt.
+It uses the protocol (e.g., Sublime) to automatically find the correct authorizer in the `Registry` (matching the server's challenges) and inject the required headers into the new request attempt.
 - **Retry Attempt**: Altair yields a `retry` event and dispatches the newly authorized request.

 This protocol ensures that Altair never needs to "know" about specific tokens or passwords; it simply identifies the need for authorization and provides the hook for the application to fulfill it.